 Hundreds of thousands of animals around the world are threatened by human action and climate change and are in need of protection and conservation efforts.
-From the Amur leopard and the orangutan to rhinos and vaquitas, here is a list of the top 10 most endangered animals in the world in 2022, according to WWF.
+Join us we take a look at the top 10 most endangered animals in the world in 2023, according to WWF.

 1. Amur Leopard